German revolution of 1918–1919: Spread of the revolution

 There was little to no resistance to the establishment of the councils.
 Soldiers by simple acclamation often elected their most respected comrades; workers generally chose members of the local executive committees of the SPD or USPD.
 With the support of local citizens, they freed political prisoners and occupied city halls, military facilities and train stations.
 The military authorities surrendered or fled, and civic officials accepted that they were under the control of the councils rather than the military and carried on with their work.
 Little changed in the factories except for the removal of the military discipline that had prevailed during the war.
 Private property was not touched.
 The sociologist Max Weber was part of the workers' council of Heidelberg and was pleasantly surprised that most members were moderate German liberals.
 The councils took over the distribution of food, the police force and the accommodation and provisions of the front-line soldiers who were gradually returning home.

 The workers' and soldiers' councils were made up almost entirely of SPD and USPD members.
 Their program called for an end to the war and to the authoritarian monarchical state.
 Apart from the dynastic families, they deprived only the military commands of their power and privilege.
 There were hardly any confiscations of property or occupations of factories.
 The duties of the imperial civilian administration and office holders such as police, municipal administrations and courts were not curtailed or interfered with.
 In order to create an executive committed to the revolution and to the future of the new government, the councils for the moment left government officials in place and took over only their supervision from the military commands that had been put in place during the war.

-Notably, revolutionary sentiment did not affect the eastern parts of Germany to any considerable extent, apart from isolated instances of agitation at Breslau in Silesia and Königsberg in East Prussia.
+Notably, revolutionary sentiment did not affect the eastern parts of Germany to any considerable extent.
+Workers' and soldiers' councils did form in some of the larger cities such as at Breslau, Görlitz und Glogau in Silesia and Königsberg in East Prussia.